 Table 1: The stretching frequencies of different bonds.
 Such reference tables are used to interpret the absorption bands data.

-Since the vibrational frequencies of a given functional group corresponds to the absorption of a certain frequency, the absorption spectra of a sample is compared with the spectrum of various stored data to identify functional groups in the sample.
+Since the vibrational frequencies of a given functional group correspond to the absorption of a certain frequency, the absorption spectra of a sample are compared with the spectrum of various stored data to identify functional groups in the sample.